 (6-11-19) This past Saturday the Coldwater Cavaliers baseball team won its seventh state baseball championship (D III), it was their 21st visit to the OHSAA state finals.

 Coldwater is well known around the state as a baseball power and that all started with their very first trip to the state finals back in 1938.
-After that first visit it would 45 years and a total of five more trips before they won their first state title (Class AA) in 1983.
+After that first visit it would be 45 years and a total of five more trips before they would win their first state title (Class AA) in 1983.
 After that first title they would repeat the very next season in 1984 and would add state trophies in 1987, 1990, 1992, 2014 and 2019.

 The 1983 team was led by Hall of Fame Coach Lou Brunswick who was the foundation of what the Cavalier program has become.
 Building on that foundation is current Head Coach Brian Harlamert who has added two state trophies (2014,2019) during his tenure and is closing in on 500 career coaching wins.